ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 |ULCMS01|

-NOTE: Zlib compression is enabled by default in msConvert.
-El-MAVEN in its current form does not support Zlib compression.
-It is important to uncheck "Use Zlib compression" box.
+NOTE: zlib compression is enabled by default in msConvert.
+El-MAVEN in its current form does not support zlib compression.
+It is important to uncheck "Use zlib compression" box.

 **Output**